 If you received guaranteed payments from a partnership, double check the amount reported on your Schedule K-1 and compare it with your personal records.
 If the amounts are off, ask for an explanation or a corrected K-1 from the business (or hold an owners’ meeting to figure out the error).

 Schedule K-1 also contains information about your ownership basis in the business.
-Ownership basis refers to the owner’s initial investment of assets and capital in the business.
+The phrase ownership basis refers to the owner’s initial investment of assets and capital in the business.
 Basis goes up when the owner receives profits from the business and goes down when the owner takes a loss.
 Basis is important for determining an owner’s gain or loss when they sell their business interest and exit the company.
 If the ownership percentages don’t look correct, ask the person who completed the K-1 form to explain their calculations.

 The Schedule K-1 tax form is an important business tax form that business owners receive each year.
-Take the time to review your Schedule K-1 tax form with your tax professional or business accountant, if you have one.
+Take the time to review your Schedule K-1 tax form with your tax professional or accountant, if you have one.
 If you are doing things yourself, here are some questions you might have about your IRS Schedule K-1